Skip to main content

 FAQ

-Yes, freely.
-Ancient Greek naming conventions and phonetic patterns are not copyrightable, and the names produced are original constructions rather than copied from existing texts.
-You can use them in commercial novels, games, apps, or merchandise without attribution or licensing concerns.
+Yes.
+Ancient Greek phonetic patterns and naming conventions are not copyrightable, and every name produced is an original construction rather than a copy of an existing text.
+You can use them in commercial novels, games, apps, or merchandise without attribution.